sav-che/TL-2/Authors/Kükenthal, Georg {std. Kükenth.}.md

-> [!cite] BHL link: this entry starts at [page 684](https://www.biodiversitylibrary.org/item/103253#page/710/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 684](https://www.biodiversitylibrary.org/page/33068926) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Kükenthal, Georg (1864-1955), German clergyman and botanist at Grub a.
 F. and, from 1919, Coburg; ordained Coburg 1885; Dr. phil. h.c.
-Breslau 1913; long-time associate for Cyperaceae of Engler and the Botanical Museum, Berlin-Dahlem. (*Kükenth.*).
+Breslau 1913; long-time associate for Cyperaceae of Engler and the Botanical Museum, Berlin-Dahlem.
+**Abbreviated name**: *Kükenth.*

 #### Herbarium and types